cortizca/learn-databricks/100-days-of-databricks.md

 ## My Key Takeway
 Change data feed tracks table changes - insert, upsert and deletions.
 Automatic change data feed is default for delta tables satisfying the requirements, whereas legacy change data feed should be applied manually to individual tables.

+# Day 9: Deletion Vectors

+## What is it?
+Deletion vectors accelerate the update, merge and deletes operations on Delta Lake and Iceberg v3 tables.

+## Why is it important?
+Deletion vectors applies soft delete on parquet files without rewriting them.
+This improves efficiently and storage optimization.

+## Some pertinent notes
+Deletion vectors is applied automatically on Iceberg tables v3.
+On the other hand, deletion vectors should be applied manually on delta tables using create table or alter table functions.
+Lastly, deletion vectors are not applicable to materialized views or streaming tables.

+In order to permanently remove deleted files, apply reorg table purge to completely remove the deleted files from the storage.

+## My Key Takeaway
+Deletion vectors helps in soft deleting operations on Delta lakes and Iceberg V3 tables without physically rewriting the table.